AstroAndyN/SonifyDSS/Examples/README.md

 # SonifyDSS Examples

-Some example sonfy-dss.py command and their associated outputs
+Some example sonify-dss.py commands and their associated outputs

 ## Different sweeps of M51